support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 The companions have reached the river Ganga at Srngaverapura.
 Rama and Sita are seated on a mat of straw under a tree, meant to be an Ingudi tree, while Laksmana and Sumantra are similarly seated facing them by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images